ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 }
 </pre>

-Similar solution may be used for managed structs, although it may be bit more complicated to script but essentially is same thing.
+A similar solution may be used for managed structs, although it may be bit more complicated to script but essentially it is the same thing.
 <pre>
 managed struct MyStruct {
     // variables from version 1